Ensure that your new team members' first weeks go smoothly.

 There’s no one-size-fits-all approach when it comes to employee onboarding processes.
 What may work for a large multinational enterprise may not work for a small company.
 But there are several onboarding best practices that most businesses can benefit from.

-Give the new employee access to your company knowledge base: Your new employee will likely have a lot of questions about their new job.
+Your new employee will likely have a lot of questions about their new job.
 Most of them are simple and repetitive: Is there a dress code?
 What's the vacation policy?
 How will my performance be evaluated?
-Instead of making your new team member tap on shoulders, give them access to your internal wiki or knowledge base and empower them to find answers on their own.
-If your company doesn't have a wiki yet, you can easily create one in Nuclino.
+Instead of making your new team member tap on shoulders, give them access to your business wiki or knowledge base software and empower them to find answers on their own.
+If your company doesn't have an enterprise wiki yet, you can easily create one in Nuclino.

-Never stop optimizing the onboarding process: Get feedback from both, the team managers and the new employees regularly and use it to continuously improve your onboarding process.
-If your onboarding process is documented in your company wiki or intranet, allow your team to leave feedback directly in the document and keep it up-to-date.
+Get feedback from both, the team managers and the new employees regularly and use it to continuously improve your onboarding process.
+If your onboarding process is documented in your corporate wiki or intranet, allow your team to leave feedback directly in the document and keep it up-to-date.

 Working remotely has gone from a gradually rising business trend to a forced reality for most people in organizations worldwide.
 Fitting your existing onboarding processes into this new environment may be challenging – after all, how do you make new hires feel welcomed and excited in the absence of office tours, team lunches, and swag bags?
 How do your new employees learn about your internal workflows without observing their colleagues?